 🖥️ Formal Essay Format

-Now that we’ve discussed formal essay writing in detail, it’s time to look at the formatting.
-A formal essay is usually written in MLA or APA formats.
-If you’re asked to write a paper in one of these formats, you may find the guidelines below helpful:
+Now that we’ve reviewed the writing process in depth, it’s time to examine the formatting.
+Formal essay type is normally written in MLA or APA style.
+If you’re required to use either of them, use these helpful guidelines:

-Double Space Make your essay double-spaced without extra spacing between the paragraphs.
+- Make your paper double-spaced without extra spacing between the paragraphs.

-Identification Make the 1st line of each paragraph indented 1/5 inch.
+- Make the opening line of each paragraph indented 1/5 inch.

 đź“‘ Formal Essay Example